arangodb/arangojs/README.md

 For long-running processes communicating with an ArangoDB cluster it is recommended to run this method repeatedly (e.g. once per hour) to make sure new coordinators are picked up correctly and can be used for fail-over or load balancing.

+**Note**: This method can not be used when the arangojs instance was created with `isAbsolute: true`.

 #### database.useDatabase

 `database.useDatabase(databaseName): this`

 Updates the _Database_ instance and its connection string to use the given _databaseName_, then returns itself.

+**Note**: This method can not be used when the arangojs instance was created with `isAbsolute: true`.

 **Arguments**